 Kelley has spun out the new technology into health tech startup CTRL Therapeutics, which will petition the U.S. Food and Drug Administration to move the platform into clinical trials.

 “This new breakthrough leads us to ask some exciting questions about how early cTRLs appear in blood,” Kelley said.
 “Could we diagnose and treat cancer earlier using these cells?”

 Kelley also is a member of the International Institute for Nanotechnology, the Chemistry of Life Processes Institute, the Simpson Querrey Institute for BioNanotechnology and the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 The paper’s first author was Zongjie (Daniel) Wang, a University of Toronto professor in the department of electrical and computer engineering.
-The study was supported by the Canadian Institutes of Health Research and the Collaborative Health Research Projects program.
+The study, “Non-invasive isolation of tumor-reactive lymphocytes from blood for cancer immunotherapy,” was supported by the Canadian Institutes of Health Research (grant no. FDN-148415) and the Collaborative Health Research Projects program (CIHR/NSERC partnered).
 This research was supported in part by the McCormick Catalyst Fund at Northwestern University and is part of the University of Toronto’s Medicine by Design initiative, which receives funding from the Canada First Research Excellence Fund.